Pervasive-AI-Lab/cvpr_clvision_challenge/README.md

 This repository is structured as follows:

 - [`core50/`](core50): Root directory for the CORe50  benchmark, the main dataset of the challenge.
-- [`utils/`](core): Directory containing a few utilities methods.
+- [`utils/`](core): Directory containing a few utility methods.
 - [`cl_ext_mem/`](cl_ext_mem): It will be generated after the repository setup (you need to store here eventual memory replay patterns and other data needed during training by your CL algorithm)
 - [`submissions/`](submissions): It will be generated after the repository setup.
 It is where the submissions directory will be created.
 - [`fetch_data_and_setup.sh`](fetch_data_and_setup.sh): Basic bash script to download data and other utilities.